Icy Grl

-"Icy Grl" (pronounced "icy girl") is a song by American rapper Saweetie.
-It was first released through SoundCloud in 2017, before being released on October 2, 2017 as her debut commercial single and the lead single from her debut EP High Maintenance (2018).
+"Icy Grl" (pronounced "icy girl") is the debut single by American rapper Saweetie.
+It was first released through SoundCloud in 2017, before being released on October 2, 2017, as her debut commercial single and the lead single from her debut EP High Maintenance (2018).
 The song is a freestyle to "My Neck, My Back (Lick It)" by Khia.

 Background

 Around the time she wrote the song, Saweetie had been renting rooms from Craigslist.
 She stated that she penned the lyrics in one such room that had nothing but a mattress.
 Unhappy with her state of affairs, Saweetie wrote about the person she wanted to be in the song to motivate herself.

 Before her rise to fame, she posted videos of herself rapping in her car on Instagram.
 One of the videos featured Saweetie performing a freestyle rap to the beat "My Neck, My Back (Lick It)" by Khia, which she released on SoundCloud as well.
 It went viral on the Internet in the summer of 2017 and became her breakout single.